oyeleke/DiaryApp/README.md

 - Android Support Library - Backward compatibility for views
 - Butter Knife - Field and method binding for Android views
+- Retrofit gson converter - for easily converting objects into a form that can be stored in preferences.
-- Retrofit - A type-safe HTTP client for Android and Java.
+- Firebase - Basically a backend as a service for authentication and real time database.
-- Picasso - An Image loading library.
+- gms play services - for google login.

 ## Getting Started